 This backfired on them as during the first days after launch a storm of messages about this flooded the internet, basically saying the game was flawed.
 Of course if you nicely bought the game nothing happened, but it showed how many people were actually playing a pirated version of the game.
 The buzz on the internet however was that the game was no good, and because the developers did not respond on the problem during that period, it actually made things worse and it actually stopped people from buying the game.
 In the end this eventually made the developer go bankrupt because the game sold far less than expected.

 This game features the Teleportation concept, which in comparison to the Diablo games, is a bit different.
 Instead of having teleport scrolls, you don't have any, you just have a button on the HUD that you click to create a town portal.
 The controversy between this and Diablo II is not the concept, but the actual image.
 Seen to the right, the UI image for the scroll is an exact picture of a Town Portal from Diablo II.

-On a sidenote, when Ryan Davis, now of Giant Bomb's own Bomb Squad, reviewed Titan Quest for GameSpot, he entirely missed that it was possible for players to fast travel back to town, and complained about the lack of such a feature in his review.
+On a sidenote, when the late Ryan Davis (of Giant Bomb's own Bomb Squad) reviewed Titan Quest for GameSpot, he entirely missed that it was possible for players to fast travel back to town, and complained about the lack of such a feature in his review.
 When he realized his error, he amended the text and slightly improved the score.

 PC System Requirements

 - 1.8 Ghz Intel Pentium 4 equivalent or AMD Athelon XP or equivalent